StephenB-TTS/test77/ReadMe.md

 1/1 [==============================] - 0s 33ms/step - loss: 0.0074
 <tensorflow.python.keras.callbacks.History at 0x1bd5815e588>

+Model is saved to a .json file to be used later to make the trade.
 ![](images/mod1_save_and_evaluate.PNG)

+Using the model data, predictons are made.
 ![](images/mod1_make_pred.PNG)

+For comparission, actual and predicted closing prices are made into dataframes and displayed here.
 ![](images/mod1_df_actual_vs_pred1.PNG)
 ![](images/mod1_df_actual_vs_pred2.PNG)

+Plot of Actual vs Predicted Prices
 ![](images/mod_actual_vs_pred_plot.PNG)

 # Model 3
 ## Gathering the Data:
 The Ticker Price Data was read in from Yahoo Finance.
-The Open, High, Low, Adjusted Close and the Volume were the feature Columns.
+The Open, High, Low, Adjusted Close and the Volume were the feature columns.
 ![](images/get_data.PNG)
 ![](images/load_data.PNG)